POETRY PLAYS....

 FIRST THOUGHT BEST THOUGHT

 Knocked unconscious after a fall. a theatre technician dreams of an island with perpetual sun, a pop-up grimoire, and a dark father figure with terrible intent.
 Surreal, gothic metatheatre adapted by Michelle Penn from her collection Paper Crusade (Arachne Press) itself a reimagining of Shakespeare's The Tempest.
-A collaboration between Theatre Voliere, Michelle Penn, Eric Domenicone (La Soupe puppet company) and dancer-choreographers Eloise Frey and Jan Wood.

 FIRST THOUGHT BEST THOUGHT